JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/projects.md

 dataset.

-The EQL is essentially a neural network with different unary or binary activation functions at each indiviual unit.
+The EQL is essentially a neural network with different unary or binary activation functions at each individual unit.
 The network weights are regularized during training to obtain a sparse model which hopefully results in a model that represents a simple equation.